TICKETS FOR 2017 OPERAS ARE AVAILABLE NOW

 December 14, 2017 at 7PM

-Music Director Emeritus James Levine conducts the full-length German version of Mozart’s magical fable, seen in Julie Taymor’s spectacular production, which captures both the opera’s earthy comedy and its noble mysticism.
+Music Director Emeritus James Levine conducts the full-length German version of Mozart’s magical fable, seen in Julie Taymor’s spectacular production.

-The Magic Flute—a sublime fairy tale that moves freely between earthy comedy and noble mysticism—was written for a theater located just outside Vienna with the clear intention of appealing to audiences from all walks of life.
+The Magic Flute—a sublime fairy tale that moves freely between earthy comedy and noble mysticism—was written with the clear intention of appealing to all audiences.
 The composer and the librettist were both Freemasons—the fraternal order whose membership is held together by shared moral and metaphysical ideals—and Masonic imagery is used throughout the work.
-The story, however, is as universal as any fairy tale.

 February 7, 2018 at 7PM